 - You can find a free course on YouTube here:

 One free LSAT prep course you should not ignore is Khan Academy’s Official LSAT Prep.
 Khan Academy is a noted non-profit educational organization that supplements K-12 lessons through short videos and analytical tools.
 It is often used by public schools and libraries.
-The Official LSAT Prep was made in collaboration with LSAC and offers a free diagnostic test, general test information, a series of LSAT practice tests, articles and video lessons on how to approach the major sections on the LSAT, explanations of test answers, and a helpful logic toolbox, making this one of the best free LSAT prep courses available.
+The Official LSAT Prep was made in collaboration with LSAC and offers a free diagnostic test, general test information, a series of LSAT practice tests, articles and video lessons on how to approach the major sections on the LSAT, explanations of test answers, and a helpful logic toolbox, making this one of the best LSAT prep courses available.

 Other Free LSAT Resources